- ✓ BY SEEDS AND SPRINGS

 For 55-60 days before the intended planting in the soil, it is necessary to sow seeds for seedlings.
 Hybrid seedlings are grown in the same way as seedlings of any other tomato varieties: the seeds are laid out in soft-fed soil, sprinkled with soil or peat and irrigated with water.

-After 5-6 days, the first shoots begin to break through the film.
+After 5-6 days, the first sprouts begin to break under the film.
 It's time to transfer the seedlings to a bright place.
 Tomatoes need to be dived when two real leaves appear on the plant - they must be transplanted into a separate container.

 The first feeding takes place during the dive period, for this they use a mineral complex designed for tomatoes.